How Britain’s version of DARPA can thrive

-As the government creates its Advanced Research & Invention Agency, it could learn from the exceptional history of the Royal Institution.
+As the government creates its Advanced Research and Invention Agency, it could learn from the exceptional history of the Royal Institution.

 What is the recipe for outstanding innovation?
 According to Kwasi Kwarteng, the new Secretary of State for Business, Energy and Industrial Strategy, we should learn it from America.
 When he announced last week the launch of Britain’s new Advanced Research and Inventions Agency (ARIA), he reiterated that the £800m organisation would be based upon DARPA, America’s high-risk, high-reward defence research agency.